 The Unprecedented Expansion of the Global Middle Class

 As local economies improve and middle classes grow and individuals gain more disposable income, they’re more able to afford to explore more expensive personal interests in coffee, which can be an expensive hobby.
 When you consider that in Singapore, for example, the standard coffee at a local kopitiam is less than $1 (similar to a Vietnamese coffee, the standard ‘kopi’ in Singapore is usually a robusta-based coffee with condensed milk).
 Your typical latte from, say Starbucks is around $3.50.
 That’s a lot of money when $5 can buy you an entire meal from a hawker stall.

 Therefore, before promoting local consumption, there needs to be a solid middle class in place with the disposable income necessary to afford to explore better quality coffee.

 Rural-urban connections (capital mobility)

 Part of my research lead me to the concept of rural-urban connections.
-These are links between, say producers and processors located in rural areas adjacent to urban areas that contain roasters, cafes, distributors, etc. Often rural residents send their kids to school in the neighboring urban area, do some shopping there, as well as business-to-business transactions.
+An example of a rural-urban connection would be producers and processors located in rural areas adjacent to urban areas that contain roasters, cafes, distributors, etc. Often rural residents send their kids to school in the neighboring urban area, do some shopping there, as well as business-to-business transactions.
 For coffee producers and processors, this could mean working with local roasters to provide green, un-roasted coffee, or doing the same for a distributor who might further distribute the coffee to other regions.

 These links between the two regions promote the flow of wealth, capital, services, and products.